Abisoyesam/Deep-Learning-With-TensorFlow/03 - Neural Network Classification/README.md

 |Confusion matrix|NA|`Custom function` $\\$ `sklearn.metrics.confusion_matrix()`|When comparing prediction to truth label to see where model gets confused.|

-:key: **False Positive:** By analogy - A false positive is when someone who doesn't have coronavirus tests positive for it. **False Negative:** Someone who has coronavirus tested negative for it.
+:key: **False Positive:** By analogy - A false positive is when someone who doesn't have coronavirus tests positive for it.
+Healthy person incorrectly identified as sick. **False Negative:** Someone who has coronavirus tested negative for it.
+Sick person incorrectly identified as healthy.

 :book: **Precision Recall Tradeoff:** Unfortunately, you can't have both precision and recall high. <span style="color:yellow">If you increase precision, it will reduce recall, and vice versa.</span>